Contact The Council:

 A. Swearing-in

-1. As provided for in RCW 29A.60.20, Councilmembers shall take an official oath of office upon commencement of their term of office.
-The oath may be given by the Mayor, City Clerk, or a judicial officer and will be recorded with King County
+- As provided for in RCW 29A.60.280, Councilmembers shall take an official oath of office upon commencement of their term of office.
+The oath may be given by the Mayor, City Clerk, or a judicial officer and will be recorded with King County.

-2. Newly elected Councilmembers will take an oath of office at the first Regular or Special Council meeting after the first of the year.
+- Newly elected Councilmembers will take an oath of office up to ten days before taking office, at the last Regular Meeting held before assuming office, or at the first Regular or Special Council meeting after the first of the year.

-3. Newly appointed Councilmembers will take an oath of office at the first Regular or Special Council meeting following their appointment.
+- Newly appointed Councilmembers will take an oath of office before or during the first Regular or Special Council meeting following their appointment.

 B. Orientation

-1. New Councilmembers will be scheduled for orientation meetings with the Mayor, City Administrator, Legislative Analyst, City Clerk, each Department Director, and the City Attorney within 30 days of election or appointment.
+- New Councilmembers will be scheduled for orientation meetings with the Mayor, City Administrator, Legislative Analyst, City Clerk, each Department Director, and the City Attorney.
+Meetings should take place within 30 days, but if scheduling challenges arise, may occur up to 60 days within election or appointment.

 C. Required Training